-- Need objective function to constrain-maximize - Cannot observe one's real utility (objective) - Neuroeconomics is trying this, but "not there yet" (Except places that ignore human rights...) - Can we find an as if utility function (economic model) to describe one's preferences? - Can elicit preferences by asking people to make a lot of choices (= revealed preference!) - If yes, we can use it as our objective function
+- Objective function required for constrained max. - We cannot observe one's real utility (objective) - Neuroeconomics is trying this, but "not there yet" (Except places that don't care about human rights)... - However, we can observe one's choices - We can try to elicit preferences by asking people to make a lot of choices ( = revealed preference!) - Can we find a utility function (an economic model) that describes these preferences? - If yes, we can use it as our objective function....